-A custom variable consists of a map name, an optional XML property (XML elements or attributes), and one or more source and target value pairs.
+A custom mapping definition consists of a map name (variable), an optional input data property (XML element or XML attribute), and one or more source and target value pairs.
 For example, you can assign the XML element Severity to the map name mapSeverity, and add a source value of serious.
 You can then assign the target value critical to the variable so that BSM Connector inserts the value critical into the event in all places where the variable is used.